 SAS (via our ‘Advice Desk’) should be your first port of call for your general queries on the courses offered by The Courtauld, as well as for your transcript requests, proof of student status requests, council tax exemption certificates, and your letters of introduction for archives, banks and libraries (to open a student account/get access as a student).
-The Programme Administration team will be able to discuss academic, learning and welfare support services on offer to you, in addition to queries about accommodation, health issues, immigration matters, financial support and careers/employment.
-All our staff have a wealth of experience gained from a number of industries including education/ higher education, finance, IT, government and research, to name but a few!
-If the team are unable to assist you, they will be able to signpost you to another department/organization that can help you.
+The Programme Administration team will be able to discuss academic, learning, and welfare support services on offer to you, in addition to queries about accommodation, health issues, immigration matters, financial support, and careers/employment.
+All our staff has a wealth of experience gained from a number of industries including education/ higher education, finance, IT, government, and research, to name but a few!
+If the team is unable to assist you, they will be able to signpost you to another department/organization that can help you.

-So the ‘Advice Desk’ belongs to SAS – ‘Advice’ is not a separate team?
+2. So the 'Advice Desk' belongs to SAS - it is not a separate team?

 The ‘Advice Desk’ is owned by SAS and is run by the Programme Administration team, who are part of SAS.